 - Instructional DVD and operation manual in both English and Spanish

-There are a total of 8 sewing feet included, which is an impressive number for a sewing machine at this price point.
+There are 8 sewing feet included, which is not too shabby for a machine at this price point.

 - Zigzag Foot – everyday sewing foot